nigar-azhar/MERLIN-endless-runner/README.md

                         number of game output actions --frame_size FRAME_SIZE
-                        size of game frame in pixels
+                        size of game frame in pixels --time_budget HOURS
+                        number of hours to run the agent
 ```

 # Parameters specifications for MERLIN agent